 Tarpon Springs Festivals

 Tarpon Springs is home to a variety of festivals throughout the year.
 First Fridays are popular with visitors from around Florida’s Gulf Coast.
 Tarpon Springs Road closes to vehicular traffic and downtown becomes a big street party with live music and lots of tasty food and boutique stalls.
 First Fridays happen on the first Friday evening of each month from around 6pm-10pm.

 Sunset Beach also hosts free live concerts once a month during the summer.
 This is another popular draw, sometimes drawing buses of visitors from The Villages.
 Plan to arrive early for closer parking.
 Or you can park in a nearby neighborhood and take a short walk to enjoy the live music.

 Tarpon Springs Events Calendar of Festivals and More

 Other festivals throughout the year include Athens by Night, Craft Festivals, Hippie Festivals, Christmas Lighting, Shakespeare and more.
 Check the Tarpon Springs events calendar for upcoming events.

 Saint Nicholas Greek Orthodox Cathedral

-Disclaimer: This article contains affiliate links.
+Disclosure: This article contains some affiliate links.
 We receive a small commission when you book or sign up through these links and it costs you nothing extra.
-When it suits you, please use them, as it helps us help you!
+Thanks for using them!